uzayemir/high-resolution-dual-echo-rosette-fmri-/README.md

 # Submillimeter fMRI Acquisition using a dual-echo Rosette kspace trajectory at 3T
-We are exploring the utility of the novel 3D dual-echo Rosette kspace MRI for an high-resolution fMRI application.
+Submillimeter fMRI Acquisition using a dual-echo Rosette kspace trajectory at 3T We are exploring the utility of the novel 3D dual-echo Rosette kspace MRI for an high-resolution fMRI application.

 **Synopsis**